Chicago Stadium: Demolition

 After the Blackhawks and Bulls moved to the United Center, Chicago Stadium was demolished in 1995.
 Its site is now a parking lot for the United Center across the street.
 CNN televised the demolition, showing devoted Blackhawks and Bulls fans crying as the wrecking ball hit the old building.
 The console of the Barton organ now resides in the Phil Maloof residence in Las Vegas, Nevada.
 Also, the center of the Chicago Bulls' floor resides in Michael Jordan's trophy room at his mansion in North Carolina.

 A pavement plaque with the words "Chicago Stadium – 1929–1994 – Remember The Roar" is located behind a statue of the Blackhawks' greatest players on the north side of the United Center.
 Two friezes from Chicago Stadium were incorporated into a building at St. Ignatius College Prep School, 1076 W. Roosevelt Road.

-Two of the Stadium's main parking lots, which are still used for United Center parking, retain signs that read "People's Stadium Parking".
+Two of the Stadium's main parking lots, which are still used for United Center parking, previously retained signs that read "People's Stadium Parking".